shaxntanu/Jolt-Locator/README.md

 - ⭐ Star this repo if you find it useful
 - 🍴 Fork and submit pull requests
 - 🐛 Report issues or bugs
-- 💡 Suggest new features
+- 💡 Suggest new features (especially store database ideas!)
+- ⚡ Share your Jolt-hunting adventures

 ---